 Hastings College is concerned about the safety and welfare of all campus members and guests and is committed to providing a safe and secure environment.
 In furtherance of these objectives, and in accordance with the Crime Awareness and Campus Security Act of 1990 (Title II of Public Law 101-542) as amended in 1992 and 1998 and renamed the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, which requires Hastings College to collect, publish and distribute certain criminal data, the following information is provided.

-The office designated to compile and release these campus statistics is the Office of Student Life.
+The office designated to compile and release these campus statistics is the Office of Student Engagement.

 You can find our crime statistics and fire log as part of our security report here.